Università degli Studi di Trento (C3A)

 PhD project: Understanding of grapevine communication mediated by volatile organic compounds for the resistance against downy mildew.

-Department and supervisor : University of Trento, C3A, Prof. Michele Perazzolli.
+Supervisor : University of Trento, C3A, Prof. Michele Perazzolli.

 Email address: firstname.lastname@example.org; email@example.com